ibrahimhll34/ibrahimhll34/README.md

 - 👋 Hi, I’m @ibrahimhll34
 - 👀 I’m interested in programming and developing application ,also emmbedded systems
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning Java , C and C++

 <!---
 ibrahimhll34/ibrahimhll34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.